-Objective 2.3: Provide opportunity for development of housing affordable to higher-income as households with incomes above 120% of MFI (\$64,000 and above in 2016).
+Objective 2.3: Provide opportunity for and support the development of housing affordable to higher-income as households with incomes above 120% of MFI (\$64,000 and above in 2016).

-Implementation Strategy 2.3a: Provide opportunity for development of a widerange of single-family detached housing, including single-family detached on larger lots (e.g., 8,000 square feet lots).
+Implementation Strategy 2.3a: Develop a wide-range of single-family detached housing, including single-family detached on larger lots (e.g., 8,000 square feet lots).

-Implementation Steps: (1) Work with Planning Commission to identify changes to the zoning code or rezoning land to allow for larger-lot housing.
+Implementation Steps: (1) Identify necessary changes to the zoning and subdivision code to allow for larger-lot housing.